 Turnarounds.
-Turnarounds shall extend 40 from road edge and be at least 15' wide.
+Turnarounds shall extend 40 feet from road edge and be at least 15 feet wide unless otherwise specified.
 Surfacing shall consist of at least 20 CY (loose measure) of 3"-0" compacted base rock.

 Intersections.
 Intersections shall be constructed with additional subgrade width and surfacing material as specified in the road construction notes to allow for wide turns.